andreaskaempf/adventofcode2020/README.md

   both parts, sum up the values in memory to get the answer. *Medium*, because of convoluted instructions and manipulation/explosion of bit masks.

+* **Day 15** (Go): Simulate a convoluted memory game, which becomes infeasible using a simple list of history, when the number of iterations goes from 2020 (part 1) to 30 million (part 2).

 To compile and run a **Go** program
 * Change into the directory with the program
 * go build day02.go